mmis1000/vue-dnd/docs/src/guide/first-drag-and-drop.md

 ## Setup the drag target

-Assume you already have a object on screen for drag
+Assume you already have an object on screen for drag

 ```html
 <template>